amirHossein5/encrypted/README.md

-A laravel eloquent cast to encrypt/decrypt data.
+A laravel's eloquent cast to encrypt/decrypt data.

 ## Installation